ortus-docs/commandbox-docs/embedded-server/multi-site-support/bindings.md

+---
+description: Adjust HTTP, SSL or AJP bindings per site using CommandBox Multi-Site
+---

 # Bindings

 HTTP bindings are much more robust in multi-site mode.
 In single-site mode, there is basically no such thing as host name bindings.
-All traffic coming into that CommandBox server is simply routed to the one and only server regardless of its host name or IP address.  &#x20;
+All traffic coming into that CommandBox server is simply routed to the one and only server regardless of its host name or IP address.

 {% hint style="info" %}
 This page covers bindings from a Multi-Site perspectice, but the general docs on all Binding options [is here](../configuring-your-server/bindings/).